Marcos-gjr/Marcos-gjr/README.md

 ### Welcome to my profile, would you like a coffee? ☕

 - 👋 Hi, i'm Marcos Jr
-- 🔭 I am working with costumer success
+- 🔭 I am working as a support analyst
 - 🌱 I'm currently Studying Software Engineering